sclorg/s2i-python-container/README.md

   This file is present in Django projects by default.

-  If you have both Django and Gunicorn in your requirements, your Django project will be automatically served with Gunicorn.
+  If you have both Django and Gunicorn in your requirements, your Django project will automatically be served using Gunicorn.

 * **Django development server**

-  If you have Django in your requirements, but don't have Gunicorn, then your application will be served with Django's development web server.
-This is not, however, a recommended way to serve your application in production.
+  If you have Django in your requirements but don't have Gunicorn, then your application will be served using Django's development web server.
+However, this is not recommended for production environments.

 * **Python script**

   This is the most general way of executing your application.
-It will be used in case you specify a path to a Python script via the `APP_FILE` environment variable, defaulting to a file named `app.py` if it exists.
+It will be used in the case where you specify a path to a Python script via the `APP_FILE` environment variable, defaulting to a file named `app.py` if it exists.
 The script is passed to a regular Python interpreter to launch your application.